spdk/spdk/doc/bdev.md

 `configure --with-uring`

+To enable uring bdev for ZNS devices use the following:

+`configure --with-uring --with-uring-zns`

 To create a uring bdev with given filename, bdev name and block size use the `bdev_uring_create` RPC.

 `rpc.py  bdev_uring_create /path/to/device bdev_u0 512`